 On this website, you will find top 10 existential risks, which Humanity faces right now.
 Among them, at the top of the list, is Superintelligence (Artificial General Intelligence).
 Somewhere in the middle of that list is Climate Change, which incidentally is not in any sense an immediate existential risk in comparison with bio pandemics or Superintelligence.
-The question is, what could force the world leaders to take these risks very seriously and act on them decisively right now.
+The question is, what could force the world leaders to take the risk of Immature SUperintelligence or otehr existential risks very seriously and act on them decisively right now.

 - Let me start with the WWII.
 In September 1938 the British Prime Minister Neville Chamberlain proudly showed the Munich Peace Accord, under which Hitler took over the Czechoslovakia’s Sudetenland.
 That act of appeasement was thought to be enough to stop the European war, although it was already very clear at the time that Japan (invading China) and Italy (invading Abyssinia, today’s Ethiopia) colluded with Hitler so that fascism could take control of the entire world.
 We all know what happened later – 3% of the world population lost their lives.
 It was the Munich Accord that became the existential risk triggering event, and which started a year later the global war by Germany attacking Poland in Gdansk.

-Conclusion: For the very first time it was clear from the outset that the world may enter a period of another global war.
-However, since there was no World Government with sufficient powers, which could rein in Hitler (the League of Nations was even weaker than today’s United Nations), it was only a matter of less than a year that the global war has started.
+Conclusion: For the very first time it was clear from the outset that the world may have entered a period of another global war.
+However, since there was no World Government with sufficient powers, which could rein in Hitler (the League of Nations was even weaker than today’s United Nations), it was only a matter of less than a year that the global war indeed started.